 - An incision will be made around the perimeter of your current and new areolas, and the donut-shaped portion of excess tissue will be carefully removed.

-- Your new, smaller areolas are then stitched with permanent sutures inside your breast tissue and the incisions closed with sutures.
+- Your new, smaller areolas are then stitched with permanent sutures inside your breast tissue, and the incisions are closed with sutures.

 - Once your sedation wears off, you will be able to go home.